Amending an SSD application after it has been lodged

-With the agreement of the Planning Secretary, the applicant of a State significant development application (DA) may amend what it is seeking approval for at any time before the DA is determined.
+With the approval of the consent authority, the applicant of a development application (DA) for State significant development may amend what it is seeking consent for at any time before the DA is determined.

 These amendments may be necessary to: